tigerjack-crypto/LEDA-forge/Readme.md

 ## Organization

-- `isdleda.launchers.CE`: CryptographicEstimators for ISD cost estimation (field operations, different memory models).
+- `ledaforge.launchers.CE`: CryptographicEstimators for ISD cost estimation (field operations, different memory models).
-- `isdleda.launchers.LT`: LEDAtools for classical (bit-operations, logarithmic memory) and quantum decoding (gate-based, no QRAM).
+- `ledaforge.launchers.LT`: LEDAtools for classical (bit-operations, logarithmic memory) and quantum decoding (gate-based, no QRAM).
-- `isdleda.launchers.CAT`: CryptAttackTester for additional ISD complexities (bit-level, combinatorial circuit unrolling).
+- `ledaforge.launchers.CAT`: CryptAttackTester for additional ISD complexities (bit-level, combinatorial circuit unrolling).
-- `isdleda.launchers.orchestra.*`: Orchestrators for coordinating generation and conversion.
+- `ledaforge.launchers.orchestra.*`: Orchestrators for coordinating generation and conversion.

 ## ISD LEDA Values Generation Steps

 ### Stage 0

-- Generate an exhaustive list of LEDA parameter values in CSV format `<n0, p, v, t>` using `isdleda.launchers.orchestra.launch_values_generation`
+- Generate an exhaustive list of LEDA parameter values in CSV format `<n0, p, v, t>` using `ledaforge.launchers.orchestra.launch_values_generation`
-- Derive the corresponding ISD parameter sets (note that there are 4 ISD attack parameter for each LEDA value) in JSON format `<n, k, w>` using `isdleda.launchers.orchestra.launch_leda_to_isd_converter`
+- Derive the corresponding ISD parameter sets (note that there are 4 ISD attack parameter for each LEDA value) in JSON format `<n, k, w>` using `ledaforge.launchers.orchestra.launch_leda_to_isd_converter`

 ### Stage *i > 0*

 - Compute ISD complexities using external tools (see [Tools](#ISD-Tools)
-- Merge previous-stage LEDA values with estimates of their computational complexity `isdleda.launchers.orchestra.launch_leda_to_attack_merger`.
+- Merge previous-stage LEDA values with estimates of their computational complexity `ledaforge.launchers.orchestra.launch_leda_to_attack_merger`.
 The script additionally apply reduction models (e.g., DOOM) and filter for values where cost $\geq c \lambda$, where $\lambda$ is a threshold security level, and $c$ a threshold percentage.
   The lambda values, as specified or derived from NIST, are